 With Randomized Questions, you get better feedback from your Learners by varying how you test their knowledge.
 Especially in larger teams, you gain a richer understanding of your Learners’ mastery of a subject.

 Note: Randomized Questions are available in Growth and Enterprise packages.

 Feedback is King

-Feedback should be engrained across your company’s learning program.
-Whether it’s between Lesson Creators while building a Lesson, between a Learner and an expert, or through richer feedback from questions, we’re building Lessonly to make the feedback loops shorter, and insights deeper.
+Feedback should be ingrained across your company’s learning program.
+Whether it’s between Lesson Creators while building a lesson, between a Learner and an expert, or through richer feedback from questions, we’re building Lessonly to make the feedback loops shorter, and insights deeper.
 We’re excited to see how you use these new features to better your learning program, and we hope you’ll share it with us so we continue to make Lessonly the best learning software for your team.